-- 1. Students must file a Readmission Petition and pay a non-refundable application fee of \$30.00 USD.
-Submit the application, proof of payment, and all accompanying documents to readmissions@westcliff.edu. - All application materials must be submitted one session (2 months) prior to the start date for the session in which readmission is sought (must be an enrollment period according to your program). - 2.
+- 1. Students must file a Readmission petition by submitting an application, proof of payment, and all accompanying documents to readmissions@westcliff.edu. - All application materials must be submitted one month prior to the start date for the session in which readmission is sought (must be an enrollment period according to your program). - 2.
 All aspects of the student's case will be reviewed, such as grades, attendance, and conduct. - 3.
 Readmitted students who previously failed to maintain their program GPA will not be permitted to participate in additional non-academic activities (i.e., internships, CPT, sports, etc.). - 4.
 Students may be interviewed by the Dean if warranted. - 5.
 Students may be approved for readmission only once.